 The Federal Reserve Bank of St. Louis website, FRASER maintains a Timeline of Events Related to the COVID-19 Pandemic with a focus on its impact on the United States.
 For the long view, they have also gathered historical resources for a look at pandemics past at Uncurrent Events: Epidemics, Pandemics, and the Economy and in particular the impact of the 1918 Influenza Pandemic on the economy.

 Also see Economic Impact of COVID-19: Special Reports, an occasional series with "analysis of the national economic impacts of the novel coronavirus and steps taken to contain the COVID-19 outbreak." (from the abstract)

 The Law Library of Congress recently published the report Federal and State Executive Responses to COVID-19.
 From the abstract, "Although emergency rulemaking has been used in response to previous emergent situations, the COVID-19 pandemic has resulted in emergency rulemaking affecting every jurisdiction in the United States.
 The functional effects of emergency rulemaking are wide-ranging and can be contentious.
 The nature of emergency rulemaking creates difficulties for oversight at both the federal and state level.
 The rules and regulations enacted under the emergency framework will shape current and future generations as the United States begins to recover from COVID-19’s economic and societal impacts."
 (9/21/2020)

 The Government Publication Department is a depository for U.S. federal government publications and Illinois documents.
-It also includes a sizeable United Nations collection.
-Our collections and service desk are located on the second floor of Founders Memorial Library.
+We also have a sizeable United Nations and League of Nations collection.
+Our office, along with most of our collections, are located on the second floor of Founders Memorial Library.